Deploy ManageEngine Endpoint Central Agent using Intune

 Program tab (Win32 app deployment Intune)

-• Click on + Add, Select Rule type File.
+• Click on + Add, and select rule type File.

 • File or folder: scripts